lu-sd/personal_blog/src/content/posts/49-jsInterQ.md

 DOM: Imperative approach, where developers describe how to change the UI.
 Virtual DOM: Declarative approach, where developers describe what the UI should look like, and React handles the changes.

+### what is callback

+A callback is a function that you pass into another function as an argument, and this callback function gets executed (or "called back") after the completion of that function.

+Why Use Callbacks?

+- Asynchronous Operations:JavaScript is single-threaded, meaning it can execute only one task at a time.
+To handle tasks that take time (like network requests, file reading, or timers) without blocking the main thread, JavaScript uses asynchronous operations.
+Callbacks allow these asynchronous operations to be handled efficiently.

+- Event Handling:JavaScript is widely used in web development where handling user events (like clicks, key presses, or mouse movements) is essential.
+Callbacks are used to define what should happen when these events occur.

+* Modular and Reusable Code:Callbacks help in writing modular and reusable code by allowing functions to be more flexible.
+You can pass different callback functions to the same function to perform various tasks.